Concordium/concordium-node/docs/prometheus-exporter.md

 Timestamp for processing the last finalized block (as Unix time in milliseconds).

-Note the timestamp is for the node processed and deemed the block finalized, which is _not_ the timestamp of the block being finalized.
+Note that this is the time the node has last finalized a block.
+It is **not** the timestamp of when the block was produced, or the slot time of the block.

 ### `consensus_last_arrived_block_height`